QCR (NASDAQ:QCRH) Releases Quarterly Earnings Results, Beats Expectations By $0.07 EPS

 QCR (NASDAQ:QCRH) released its quarterly earnings data on Sunday.
-The bank reported $1.39 EPS for the quarter, beating the consensus estimate of $1.32 by $0.07, Fidelity Earnings reports.
+The bank reported $1.39 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.32 by $0.07, Fidelity Earnings reports.
 QCR had a return on equity of 11.92% and a net margin of 21.10%.

-The firm also recently announced a quarterly dividend, which was paid on Wednesday, July 7th.
-Investors of record on Friday, June 18th were paid a dividend of $0.06 per share.
-This represents a $0.24 annualized dividend and a yield of 0.50%.
-The ex-dividend date was Thursday, June 17th.
-QCR’s dividend payout ratio (DPR) is presently 6.06%.
+The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, July 7th.
+Stockholders of record on Friday, June 18th were given a $0.06 dividend.
+This represents a $0.24 annualized dividend and a dividend yield of 0.50%.
+The ex-dividend date of this dividend was Thursday, June 17th.
+QCR’s payout ratio is currently 6.06%.

 About QCR